• D.C.

 Dr. Bosun Tijani, Nigeria Minister of Communications, Innovation, and Digital Economy

-on Nigeria’s economic reforms: Nigeria has long struggled to optimize the use of its resources, raising productivity, and diversifying its economy.
+On Nigeria’s economic reforms: Nigeria has long struggled to optimize the use of its resources, raising productivity, and diversifying its economy.
 “We have a president that is taking difficult decisions, whether people like these decisions or not.
 The reforms are meant to help us reshape the direction of our economy but we can’t reshape if we don’t build.
-We know that young people will build if we empower them,” he said.
+We know that young people will build if we empower them,” Tijani said.

 On the potential of AI: “Many people say I am wasting my time on AI, but every learned African should be pushing AI because these technologies will determine many things about how we live,” he said, adding that AI’s potential for good is mirrored by its potential for harm if it isn’t inclusive.
 Nigeria is set to announce an “AI collective” to be funded by Pierre Omidyar, the founder of eBay, on Oct.
-9, with the aim of bringing multiple stakeholders, including startups and civil society groups, together to craft Nigeria’s AI strategy, “but also ensure that the development of AI in the country takes into consideration safety and ethics.”
+9, with the aim of bringing together multiple stakeholders, including startups and civil society groups, to craft Nigeria’s AI strategy, “but also ensure that the development of AI in the country takes into consideration safety and ethics.”

 Lazarus Chakwera, President of Malawi